uttesh/pdfngreport/README.md

                 </plugin>
  ```

-For Maven pom.xml configuration is add the dependecy.
+For Maven pom.xml configuration, Add this dependecy.

  ```
         <dependency>